guardian/awesome-step-functions/README.md

 **Note:** The word 'awesome' in the name refers to the Awesome Product team, not the awesomeness of the code, which, as Roberto pointed out, probably wouldn't justify that title 🐰.

+## Install and Run

+Fire up `sbt` and type `run`.

+There are two different apps included in this repo, so you will need to launch both of them separately. `sbt` figures this out and asks you which one you'd like to run.
+Launch the worker first and the supplier second (to avoid timeout issues).

+You can see the result of the executions you create by looking at `SimplesWorkerOne` in the developer playground Step Functions console (accessible via Janus).

 ## Explanation of the Code

 ### Worker